Table of contents

-You can determine the right time to post by trial and error method.
-Simply tweet during different times of day and analyse which one received the most likes and retweets.
+You can determine the right time to post by the trial and error method.
+Simply tweet during different times of day and analyze which one received the most likes and retweets.

 The more you tweet, the bigger the chance your message will be seen, increasing your Twitter reach.

-While we’re talking a lot about technical details of increasing your Twitter reach, we tend to forget that Twitter is a social network.
-The whole point of building a robust Twitter presence for your brand is to engage with and talk to your followers.
+While we’re talking a lot about the technical details of increasing your reach, we tend to forget that Twitter is a social network.
+The whole point of building a robust presence for your brand is to engage with and talk to your Twitter followers.

 Once you log in to Twitter, think about your followers, not in terms of potential leads you have to turn into paying customers, but real people you could help.

-If you take a closer look at the most successful Twitter brands, you won’t find one that only broadcast about themselves.
-Take a look at tweets send out by Innocent, a company that makes healthy drinks and donates 10% of their profits to charity.
+If you take a closer look at the most successful Twitter brands, you won’t find one that only broadcasts about themselves.
+Take a look at tweets sent out by Innocent, a company that makes healthy drinks and donates 10% of its profits to charity.

 This approach to increasing your Twitter reach clearly works, as the tweet generated 24 comments, 33 retweets, and over 700 likes.
 And it’s still growing!